-The Epilepsy Center at Scott & White – Temple has the prestigious designation as a National Association of Epilepsy Center and offers advanced epilepsy treatment to patients afflicted with this condition.
+The Epilepsy Center at Baylor Scott & White – Temple has the prestigious designation as a National Association of Epilepsy Center and offers advanced epilepsy treatment to patients afflicted with this condition.

 Epilepsy surgical interventions are conducted by our specialized neurosurgeons who are experienced in multiple epilepsy surgical procedures, including: